Students

 Program Overview

-The Johns Hopkins Human Genetics Training Program offers a PhD in Human Genetics and Genomics.
-It provides comprehensive training in all aspects of human genetics and genomics relevant to human biology, health, and disease.
-The program aims to educate highly motivated and capable students with the knowledge and experimental tools necessary to address critical questions at the intersection of genetics and medicine.
-The program's objectives are:
+The Johns Hopkins Human Genetics and Genomics Training Program provides training in all aspects of human genetics and genomics relevant to human biology, health, and disease.

 The program includes the following required core courses: